 Water it as you normally would and let it recover before fertilizing.

 If your plants are in low light, fertilize them less often.
 The growth is slower and so is the rate at which the soil dries out.

 Fertilizing Houseplants FAQS

 I don’t.
-Plants rest in the winter and resume active growth in spring.
+Plants rest in the winter months and resume active growth in spring.
 Hence the term spring growth!

 It isn’t necessary but they’d appreciate it and their overall health will be better and stronger.
 As the potting soil gets older, the need for fertilization increases.

 Spring and summer are best in most climates.

 Read what the label on the jar, bottle, or package says and follow that.
 I feed my plants once a month in their active growing season.

 I’m not sure if it matters.
 Perhaps there have been some studies on this but I haven’t read any.